-With such comprehensive dental knowledge, Dr. Tibbitts and his associate, Dr. Spencer Bramwell, are prepared to solve the most complex dental problems all under one roof.
+With such comprehensive dental knowledge, Dr. Tibbitts and his team are prepared to solve the most complex dental problems all under one roof.
 We save you time and money by delivering all of your care in one convenient location, without referring you out all over town.

 The removal of a single tooth can lead to problems related to your chewing ability, problems with your jaw joint, and shifting teeth, which can have a major impact on your dental health.
 To avoid these complications, schedule an appointment to discuss options for replacement of extracted teeth.

 There are actually two types of tooth extraction.
 A simple extraction can be carried out if the tooth can be seen above the gum line.
 A more complicated procedure is a surgical extraction.
 This occurs when the tooth is broken or hasn’t come through the gum.